+We hope you apply to Union College.
 The application deadline for regular decision is Jan.
-15. If you apply for an Early Decision, you must submit your application by Nov.
+15. If you apply Early Decision, submit your application by Nov.
 15 or Jan.
 15.

-We strongly advise prospective students to visit our campus and talk with us in person.
-Your personal interview with one of our Admissions counselors is a way for you to round out your profile and let us learn more about your college interests and goals.
+We advise prospective students to visit our campus and for a tour and personal interview.
+Your personal interview with one of our Admissions counselors or highly trained senior interns is a way for you to round out your profile and let us learn more about your college interests and goals.
 We'll also be able to discuss any questions you have about Union.